 Also, on the first Sunday of every month, many museums are free to visit – although very crowded as a result!

-We think the Paris Pass is good value for money (click here to buy), but do feel free to check out our detailed review of both the Paris Pass and the Paris Museum Pass, and come to your own decision as to what works for you!
+We think the Paris Pass can be good value for money (click here to buy), but do feel free to check out our detailed reviews of both the Paris Pass and the Paris Museum Pass, and come to your own decision as to what works for you!

 Practicalities for visiting Paris